 Situated along the Chisholm Trail, the town catered to the many cowboys who passed by with their large cattle herds on their way to Abilene and Wichita.
 However, it remained little more than a trading post up until 1879, when it had about 260 residents.

-However, when the Santa Fe Railroad extended its line to Caldwell, Wichita investors soon took notice and formed a town company in 1879, selling lots for $125 .
-The city was soon incorporated and quickly promoted its opportunity as a cattle shipping point.
+When the Santa Fe Railroad extended its line to Caldwell, Wichita investors took notice and formed a town company in 1879, selling lots for $125.
+The city was incorporated and quickly promoted its opportunity as a cattle shipping point.
 The town grew quickly and soon boasted some 1,500 people.

 As the cowboys began to drive the cattle up the Chisholm Trail to Caldwell, the town took on all of the elements of a lawless frontier settlement.
 These many drovers gave the town its nickname, the “Border Queen.”

 As the town sprouted saloons, gambling dens, and brothels, the first town north of Indian Territory provided a place where the cowboys could go wild after months on the dusty and treacherous trail.
 Gunfights, showdowns, general hell-raising and hangings soon became commonplace.

 During its reckless cowtown period between 1879 and 1885, Caldwell “boasted” a higher murder rate and loss of more law enforcement officers than other more famous cowtowns.
 During this period, violence claimed the lives of 18 city marshals, leading a Wichita editor to write, “As we go to press hell is again in session in Caldwell.”